TIMELINE

 A fully functioning website with forms for reunification is streamlined and working beautifully.

-A filmaker spends a few days with the team to feature the mission and heart of FOUND on the Gudadlupe River
+A filmmaker spends a few days with the team to feature the mission and heart of FOUND on the Guadadlupe River

 Local Non Profit and Church Leaders Offer gentle reunification service as well as administrative and volunteer support.